Sh4peSh1fter/openshift_multi-cluster_management_the_gitops_way/README.md

 in this repo we want to define our cluster management, governance, policy management, cluster configuration and applications deployment.

 ## keywords
-keywords can help people find this repo, describeit from different angles, and can be used to search and find related sources we can learn from.
+keywords can help people find this repo, describe it from different angles, and can be used to search and find related sources we can learn from.

+tools: openshift, ocp, argocd
+actions: management, deployment
-openshift gitops, ocp gitops, openshift one touch provisioning, ocp gitops
+terms (/ methods): gitops, one touch provisioning
+other: governance

 ## how does it work?
 the logical steps look like this: